-My core work in ethical theory explores how to locate morality in the world as science and experience reveals it to be - naturalistic and secular.
-A central upshot of this work is that misgivings about locating morality in natural reality tend to rest on mistaken views about moral thought.
+My core work in moral philosophy explores how to locate morality in the world as science and experience reveals it to be - naturalistic and secular.
+An upshot of this work is that misgivings about locating morality in natural reality rest on mistaken views about moral thought.

-In social philosophy, I've worked on the metaphysics, ethics, language, and normativity of sexuality and gender.
-Very broadly speaking, I defend the view that your sexual orientation and gender are determined by features "in the head" but are no less normatively significant for it.
+In social philosophy, I work on the nature of sexuality and gender.
+Very broadly speaking, I defend the views that your sexual orientation and gender are determined by features "in the head" but are no less morally significant for it.

 My research is also highly and unapologetically collaborative with ~40% of my published, forthcoming, or in progress work being co-authored.

 The Stuff That Matters, Oxford Studies in Metaethics Vol. 19 (forthcoming)

 Practical Reasons for Belief Without Stakes w/ S. Hernandez, Analytic Philosophy (2022)

 I'm a 1st-generation college graduate (my parents didn't attend college, theirs didn't...), committed to making non-traditional students feel like they belong in the classroom.

 Here are my recent and upcoming teaching assignments:

 I view service as an important political outlet for advancing philosophy on campus and beyond.
 During the 2023-2024 AY, I'll be discharging the usual professional service responsibilities like refereeing.
 Department, college, and university service to follow the next AY.

 I was raised by my maternal grandma in a single-bedroom apartment in Roselle, New Jersey, ~ 20 miles SW of NYC.
 My wonderful spouse and I were married by Elvis.
 I have a delightful toddler.
 We now live DC.